Azure-Samples/azure-docs-powershell-samples/azure-migrate/dependencies-at-scale/README.md

 - Ensure you have PowerShell available.
 It is recommended you use the [latest version of PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell).
 - Ensure you have the [Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps) module installed.
 - The Az.Accounts module is required and must be at least version 2.2.0 or higher.
+- The Az.ResourceGraph module is required and PowerShellGet version 2.0.1 or higher is required.

 ## Log in to Azure